cehfisher/cehfisher.github.io/content/blog/roses/index.md

 Luckily when I screamed into the void that time, someone responded.

-My colleague <a href="https://twitter.com/mikemiles86" data-href="https://twitter.com/mikemiles86" target="_blank">Mike Miles</a> recommended I read the book <a href="https://www.goodreads.com/book/show/25744928-deep-work" target="_blank">Deep Work</a> </span>by Cal Newport, to gain some more insight into how to focus on tasks/problems in our distracted, technologically-obsessed world.
+My colleague <a href="https://twitter.com/mikemiles86" data-href="https://twitter.com/mikemiles86" target="_blank" rel="noopener noreferrer">Mike Miles</a> recommended I read the book <a href="https://www.goodreads.com/book/show/25744928-deep-work" target="_blank" rel="noopener noreferrer">Deep Work</a> </span>by Cal Newport, to gain some more insight into how to focus on tasks/problems in our distracted, technologically-obsessed world.
 In the book, Newport offers many different ways to unplug and become a deeper thinker.</p>

 While some ways Newport suggested to unplug were impractical for most people—taking months off and secluding oneself in a cabin deep in the woods à la <a href="https://en.wikipedia.org/wiki/Walden" data-href="https://en.wikipedia.org/wiki/Walden" class="markup--anchor markup--p-anchor" rel="noopener nofollow" target="_blank">Henry David Thoreau</a>; other methods were a bit more reasonable — dedicating a certain time of the day to unplugging or setting aside a specific number of hours to work on deeper thoughts and projects.